 Lindy Hop

-Contrary to popular belief, Lindy Hop was not “traditionally gendered”: this misconception grew from Eurocentric dance values as the Lindy gained in popularity.
-Both the Savoy Ballroom and the Rockland Palace were havens for Harlem’s LGBTQ+ community, and it was common for dancers to be able to switch between leading and following.
+Contrary to popular belief, Lindy Hop is not “traditionally gendered”.
+Both the Savoy Ballroom and the Rockland Palace were havens for Harlem’s LGBTQ+ community, and it was common for dancers to be able to switch between leading and following, something we encourage at all of our events.

 Learn more about Lindy history and the Harlem Rennaissance here: